 An additional Associate Degree may be earned if the student completes a minimum of 12 units in residence at College of the Desert beyond the prior degree, makes a complete change in major, and fulfills all requirements for the new major field including any additional General Education requirements that are appropriate.

-Consult the

-Degree and Certificate Programs

-of Study section of the catalog

-(directory begins on page 58)

-for specific degree requirements
+Consult Degree and Certificate Programs for specific degree requirements including major and General Education requirements.

-including major requirements

-and General Education patterns.